bengm/wordler/README.md

 I grabbed the 5 letter scrabble words from [Jordan's repo](https://github.com/jakerella/guessle/blob/main/lists/scrabble_5.json) (slightly massaged to plain text).

+### Other Sources

+Popular words are here: https://github.com/dolph/dictionary and saved in this repo as `popular.txt`.
+This repo has other helpful jumping off points to word frequency count from different sources.

 ### Old Method

 I grabbed the overall word list from the system, then filtered that down to a list of 5-letter words.
 See `generate_5_letter_words.sh` for the details.